amphp/http-server/README.md

 without it
 - [ext/http](http://pecl.php.net/package/pecl_http) Benchmarks demonstrate ~10% speed increase with
 the HTTP extension enabled
+- _ext/openssl_ OpenSSL support is needed if you wish to TLS-encrypt socket connections to your server.
+This extension is compiled into most PHP distributions by default.
 - [vfsStream](https://github.com/mikey179/vfsStream) Required to execute the full unit test suite without skipping some cases
 - [Artax](https://github.com/rdlowrey/Artax) Required to execute the full integration test suite